 Current Use of Recycled Water

-The SFPUC partnered with Daly City to produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
+The SFPUC partnered with Daly City to construct infrastructure, produce and deliver recycled water to irrigate Harding Park and Fleming Golf Courses.
 Since 2012, recycled water produced by the North San Mateo County Sanitation District, a subsidiary of Daly City, has been used to irrigate the golf course.
 This project was awarded $2.1 million in Proposition 84 grant funding for a portion of the construction costs.

 San Francisco's Recycled Water Program